LordDeimos/Node-Archive-Manager/README.md

 Extract()
 Read()
 ```
-For more detail view the [wiki](https://github.com/LordDeimos/Node-Archive-Manager/wiki/API).
+For more detail view the [wiki](https://github.com/LordDeimos/Node-Archive-Manager/wiki/API).s

-In-Place edits are currently not supported by libarchive, so this will be very slow for large archives

 ## Building From Source
 This uses node-gyp to build